amgottlieb/OSIRIS_Imaging_DRP/README.md

     scipy
     sep

-NOTE: These two files come with the download on github and must be in the same directory as the main script.
+NOTE: These two files come with the download on Github and must be in the same directory as the main script:

     *local file- OSIRIS_imaging_gtcsetup.py
     *local file- OSIRIS_imaging_functions.py

-If you don't have Python 3 installed already, install it for your os with Anaconda https://www.anaconda.com/products/individual

 Store the pipeline and setup/functions files in your favorite folder and add the folder to your PATH and PYTHON_PATH environment.
 To do this on LINUX/MAC in a terminal: